NetSPI/grails-nV/README.md

 And enter ```run-app``` into the prompt when it appears.
 The app should then be accessible at ```http://localhost:8080/grailsgoat/```

+If your ```grails``` prompt shows the following message

+    Class JavaLaunchHelper is implemented in both /Library/Java/JavaVirtualMachines/jdk1.7.0_60.jdk/Contents/Home/bin/java and /Library/Java/JavaVirtualMachines/jdk1.7.0_60.jdk/Contents/Home/jre/lib/libinstrument.dylib.
+One of the two will be used.
+Which one is undefined

+You can safely ignore it.
+The above is a JVM error unrelated to GrailsGoat

 Updating the Database
 ---------------------